Want CNET to notify you of price drops and the latest stories?

 Some key takeaways:

 • The RSNs above are typically available only to local subscribers.
-Refer to the respective individual services' details below to find out if you live in a place where you can receive a particular RSN.
+Refer to the respective individual services' details below to determine whether you live in a place where you can receive a particular RSN.

 • None of the (US-based) services carry the RSN for the Toronto Blue Jays.

-• DirecTV Stream's $100-a-month Choice package includes 28 of the 30 RSNs for baseball -- all but the Phillies and Blue Jays.
+• DirecTV Stream's $109-per-month Choice package includes 25 of the 27 RSNs for baseball -- all but the Phillies and Blue Jays.

-• Fubo has the second most RSNs thanks to its deal to carry Bally Sports late last year.
-This gives it 24 teams -- or 80% of MLB clubs -- at least while Bally Sports remains operational.
+• Fubo has the second most RSNs for baseball with 24 teams -- or 80% of MLB clubs.
 It does, however, lack TBS, so you'll miss out on those games during the regular season and probably want to switch to a different service when the playoffs roll around.

-• Fubo also has an RSN fee, either $11 per month if you get one RSN or $14 per month if you have two or more in your area.
-It's still cheaper than DirecTV's Choice option, which similarly has an RSN fee
+• Fubo charges an RSN fee, either $12 per month if you get one RSN or $15 per month if you have two or more in your area.
+It's still cheaper than DirecTV's Choice option, whose $109-per-month price already includes an RSN fee.

 • It's slim pickings for the other streaming services.
-Hulu Plus Live TV and YouTube TV offer only five, while Sling TV doesn't offer a single RSN.
+Hulu Plus Live TV offers five RSNs, and YouTube TV offers only four, while Sling TV doesn't offer a single RSN.

 If you're looking to watch your local team night in and night out, Fubo is likely your best bet.
-While DirecTV Stream offers more RSNs (including those for the Yankees and Dodgers), Fubo now covers most teams, and its base Pro package is still cheaper than DirecTV's Choice, even with RSN fees.
+While DirecTV Stream offers more RSNs, Fubo now covers most teams, and its base Pro package is still cheaper than DirecTV's Choice, even with RSN fees.

 If you live in an area where Fubo doesn't cover your team, DirecTV is a good backup.
 But assuming you follow one of the 24 teams it covers, save the money.

 Fubo may not have the most RSNs, but it has a whole lot of them.
-Its cheapest, $75-a-month Pro package includes ESPN, Fox, FS1 plus RSNs that are available in your area.
+Its cheapest, $80-per-month Pro package includes ESPN, Fox, FS1, MLB Network plus RSNs that are available in your area.
 You can use its channel lookup tool to see which local channels and RSNs are available where you live.
+It does, however, lack TBS.

 MLB.TV subscription: Best for out-of-market games